Quetzaltenango Department: Tourism

 Quetzaltenango city is the main tourist hub for the department and is a centre for cultural tourism.
 Most hotels are located in Quetzaltenango city and Coatepeque, with 495 registered hotels in 2006.
 Quetzaltenango city is also a centre for tourists studying Spanish as a second language, with 35 Spanish schools in 2006.
 Tourist attractions outside Quetzaltenango city include the thermal baths located around the Cerro Quemado volcano, including the thermal baths of Almolonga, Aguas Amargas ("Bitter Waters") and Fuentes Georginas, which has become a tourist attraction of some importance.

 Archaeological sites

 In 2010, seasonal rains uncovered the small Kʼicheʼ archaeological site of Chojolom in the municipality of Cantel.
 It has been tentatively dated to the Postclassic Period (c.
 950-1521 AD).
 Cerro Quiac is another small site on a hilltop in Cantel municipality, dated to the Early Postclassic period (c.
 950-1200 AD).

 Political structure

 The departmental government is headed by the Governor of Quetzaltenango, who is appointed directly by the president of Guatemala.
-Dora Otilia Alcahé López was appointed as departmental governor in February 2012 by president Otto Pérez Molina.
+Aldo Herrera Scheel was appointed as departmental governor in 2024 by president Bernardo Arévalo.